 4In 2015, the ABA Journal of Labor and Employment Law published an article discussed de facto gag provisions that significantly reduce or eliminate the congressional incentives promoting SEC whistleblowing.
 See R Moberly, J Thomas, and J Zuckerman,”De Facto Gag Clauses–The Legality of Employment Agreements That Undermine Dodd-Frank’s Whistleblower Provisions,” ABA J. Labor & Employment Law, Vol. 30, No. 1, 2014.

-Experienced SEC Whistleblower Law Firm
+Experienced SEC Whistleblower Protection Lawyers

 The experienced whistleblower lawyers at Zuckerman Law represent whistleblowers worldwide before the SEC under the Dodd-Frank SEC Whistleblower Program.
-The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate and disclose complex financial fraud to the SEC, and two of the firm’s attorneys served in high-level position at a government agency that protects whistleblowers.
+The firm has a licensed Certified Public Accountant and Certified Fraud Examiner on staff to enhance its ability to investigate and disclose complex financial fraud to the SEC, and two of the firm’s attorneys served in high-level positions at a government agency that protects whistleblowers.